Apozzi/Apozzi/README.md

 ---

 My academic and professional journey has been deeply influenced by my passion for research and mathematics.
 I am particularly fascinated by data science and artificial intelligence, where mathematical models and algorithms play a crucial role.
 In my spare time, I enjoy reading scientific literature and exploring new mathematical theories.
-I am always eager to participate in hackathons and contribute to open-source projects, believing that collaboration and knowledge sharing are key to innovation.

 ---